Loepker-James/enforce-rules/docs/migration.md

 ## Raw String Ending With Single Backslash (3.2.4 → 3.2.9) — DONT

-A regression was introduced in **3.2.4** that caused Python to raise a syntax error whenever a raw string ended with a single backslash.
+A mistake was introduced in **3.2.4** where a raw string was written ending with a single backslash:
-Any literal of the form:

 ```
 r"\"
 ```

-would fail to parse.
+This is not valid Python syntax.
-Raw strings normally treat backslashes literally, but during this regression the final backslash incorrectly escaped the closing quote, causing Python to reject the entire file.
+Raw strings cannot end with a single backslash because the backslash escapes the closing quote, causing Python to raise a syntax error before the module can load.

 ### What went wrong
+* A raw string was incorrectly written with a trailing backslash.
-* The tokenizer misinterpreted the final backslash in a raw string as an escape.
+* Python treated the final backslash as escaping the closing quote.
-* The parser rejected otherwise valid raw‑string literals.
-* Any module containing such a literal failed during import.
+* The module failed during import because the file could not be parsed.
-* Tools relying on raw‑string patterns (regex, DSLs, path literals) encountered unexpected syntax errors.
+* Any tool or rule depending on this file never executed because Python stopped before reaching user code.

 ### Why this matters
-Since raw strings are widely used for regex and DSL definitions, this regression caused:
-* modules to fail at import time,
+Since the module cannot import, this mistake causes:
+* immediate syntax errors,
-* configuration files to break,
+* broken configuration files,
-* regex patterns to become unusable,
+* failed initialization,
-* and any code relying on raw‑string terminators to crash immediately.
+* and any rule or validator depending on the file to never run.

 ### Affected versions
 * **Broken:** 3.2.4 → 3.2.9
 * **Fixed:** 3.2.10 and later
+  (The mistake was removed and the file now contains valid syntax.)

 ### Required user actions
-* Avoid raw strings that end with a single backslash in versions **3.2.4 through 3.2.9**.
+* Avoid using versions **3.2.4 through 3.2.9**.
-* If your project depends on such literals, upgrade immediately to **3.2.10+**.
+* If your project is in this line, please upgrade to **3.2.10+**.
-* No rule or code changes are required — the issue was internal to the tokenizer.
+* No rule changes are required — the issue was **external**, caused by an invalid raw‑string literal.
-* After upgrading, raw strings will behave normally again.
+* After upgrading, the module will import normally again.

 ### Summary
-A tokenizer regression in **3.2.4** caused raw strings ending with a single backslash to raise syntax errors.
+An invalid raw‑string literal ending with a single backslash was introduced in **3.2.4**, causing Python to raise a syntax error.
-This issue persisted through **3.2.9** and was fully resolved in **3.2.10**.
+This mistake persisted through **3.2.9** and was removed in **3.2.10**.
-Upgrade to a fixed version if your project relies on raw‑string terminators.
+Upgrade to a fixed version if your project relies on this module.